Three of the most common CBD questions

-Our main advice would be to buy a broad spectrum (like our oral oils) or isolate (like our cosmetics) product which guarantees a lack of THC.
+Our main advice would be to buy Pure CBD products, which guarantees a lack of THC.
 Since THC is the primary psychoactive ingredient found in cannabis, that’s what most countries will be looking to outlaw.

 Your best solution is to always carry clear documentation outlining what’s in your CBD oil.
 That’s why we go the extra mile and provide batch results specific to the product you’re holding in your hand.
 Just head to our batch test page, input the code on your box, and print off the test result for peace of mind.